DrCBeatz/aynm-data/labels/README.md

-# Label creation script for creating printed labels with scannable barcodes.
+# Label creation script for printing product labels with scannable barcodes.

-This directory includes a script, `create-label.py`, that generates label files for P-touch editor v5.4+ software (for the Brother QL-570 Label Printer), based on product data from a CSV file exported from Shopify.
+This directory includes a script, `create-label.py`, that generates label files for P-touch Editor v5.4+ software (for the Brother QL-570 Label Printer), based on product data from a CSV file exported from Shopify.
 It updates XML templates with product details, creates labels, and compresses files for easy distribution.
+Scannable barcodes are automatically generated in P-touch Editor if the UPC for the product is included in the Shopify product CSV file.

 ## Directory Structure